Members of Council

 Mr Glenn Keys AO

 Mr Glenn Keys AO is the Founder, Owner, and Executive Chairman of Aspen Medical, one of the world’s leading providers of outsourced healthcare solutions.
-He was invited to join AWM Council in February 2021 for a 3-year term.
+He was invited to join AWM Council in February 2021 for a three-year term and re-appointed for a consecutive three-year term in 2024.
 He is also a member of the Memorial Development Committee.

 Glenn was born and raised in Newcastle, New South Wales and joined the Australian Defence Force in 1980 where he studied Mechanical Engineering while completing his Officer Training at RMC Duntroon.
 He then went on to study Aeronautical Engineering with UK MoD in the United Kingdom and later studies Flight Test Engineering at the International test Pilots School in the UK